 - Follow up.
 Let your customers know that you appreciate their business with a “thank you” email.
 When an item has been delivered, send an email asking how the product is working out and prompting the customer to leave a review either on your site, on Amazon, on social accounts, or anywhere else potential customers will see reviews.

 - Checking in.
 If you haven’t heard from a customer lately, send an email checking in.
 Offer a coupon or some suggested items based on past purchases to engage them once again.

-You want to segment your audience based on basic things like age and location, but you also want to look at things like past purchases, items left in abandoned carts and frequency of purchases.
-Using some of these advanced data point will allow for highly personalized emails to be sent.
-For example, a travel company wants to send a special offer for a high end Caribbean resort.
-By segmenting past purchase history from their e-commerce platform, the brand is able to send the offer to all customers who have purchased vacation packages in the last 12 months over a certain amount.
+You want to segment your audience based on basic things like age and location, but you also want to look at things like past purchases, items left in abandoned carts, and frequency of purchases.
+Using some of these advanced data points will allow for highly personalized emails to be sent.
+For example, a travel company wants to send a special offer for a high-end Caribbean resort.
+By segmenting past purchase history from their e-commerce platform, the brand can send the offer to all customers who have purchased vacation packages in the last 12 months over a certain amount.

-Your audience already receives a lot of emails so find ways to cut through the noise and deliver quality, relevant content at the right moment.
+Your audience already receives many emails, so find ways to cut through the noise and deliver quality, relevant content at the right moment.
 By focusing on personalization and automation, your business can engage with customers in a way that feels personal and authentic instead of being just another company trying to sell them something.